sysbio-netlify/sysbio.se/content/pest-bin_eu/beneficiaries.md

 <br>

-## 11. INRAE: National Research Institute for Agriculture, Food and Environment
+## 11. INRAE: National Research Institute for Agriculture, Food and Environment {#inrae}

 Host for: ESR4